AprilSweettooth/QOSF-screening-Task/README.md

 Find a quantum circuit that represents the state vector with a depth less than 50, using the basis_gates=[x,h,rz,cx] and the following architecture

 ![architecture](https://github.com/AprilSweettooth/QOSF-screening-Task/blob/main/architecture.png)

+I have completed the task required as well as implemented addition features like

+   - Fidelity increment
+   - Decrease in depth by choice of the routing/layout/optimization
+   - Circuit generation with arbitrary input state